Skip to content

 • Two-level maintenance building including bus maintenance and repair bays, body shops, parts storage, and support areas for mechanics and maintenance staff;

 Besides being part of TransLink’s low carbon fleet strategy, the new centre will provide a more reliable bus service for customers across Metro Vancouver.
-The Center was included in the Mayors’ Council’s Ten-Year Vision and funded through the Phase Two Investment Plan, The Marpole Transit Centre is key to reaching TransLink’s goal of a 100% net-zero GHG emissions by 2050.
+The center was included in the Mayors’ Council’s Ten-Year Vision and funded through the Phase Two Investment Plan.
+The Marpole Transit Centre is key to reaching TransLink’s goal of 100% net-zero GHG emissions by 2050.

-The estimated opening of the Marpole Transit Centre is in 2027.
+The estimated opening of the Marpole Transit Centre is in 2028.
+For further questions about this project email publicengagement@translink.ca.

-Phibbs Exchange is one of the most important bus exchanges in the region, serving 13 bus routes with nearly 14,000 boardings and alightings daily.
+Phibbs Exchange is one of the most important bus exchanges in the region, with 13 bus routes serving over 5,000 customers daily.
 Because of its position in the regional road network, the exchange is where many routes on the North Shore meet in a carefully managed pulse, allowing efficient transfers in all directions.

 Upgrade Highlights: